 For more information about international adventures, please visit our partner company Mountain Gurus.

 Climbs begins and ends in North Cascades NP

 Plan to arrive the day before the climb begins.

 Day 1 • Hike to Camp

-Meet at Sedro-Woolley Ranger Station.
 Gear check and drive to the trailhead.
 Hike to Boston Basin.
-We camp at the base of the Quien Sabe Glacier.
-Basic skills review.

-Summit day starts early. (see individual route description)
+Summit day starts early. (see individual route descriptions)

 Day 3 • Hike to Trailhead

 After breakfast we pack our gear and return to the trailhead.